Lichen: Effects of air pollution

 If lichens are exposed to air pollutants at all times, without any deciduous parts, they are unable to avoid the accumulation of pollutants.
 Also lacking stomata and a cuticle, lichens may absorb aerosols and gases over the entire thallus surface from which they may readily diffuse to the photobiont layer.
 Because lichens do not possess roots, their primary source of most elements is the air, and therefore elemental levels in lichens often reflect the accumulated composition of ambient air.
 The processes by which atmospheric deposition occurs include fog and dew, gaseous absorption, and dry deposition.
-Consequently, many environmental studies with lichens emphasize their feasibility as effective biomonitors of atmospheric quality.
+Consequently, environmental studies with lichens emphasize their feasibility as effective biomonitors of atmospheric quality.

 Not all lichens are equally sensitive to air pollutants, so different lichen species show different levels of sensitivity to specific atmospheric pollutants.
 The sensitivity of a lichen to air pollution is directly related to the energy needs of the mycobiont, so that the stronger the dependency of the mycobiont on the photobiont, the more sensitive the lichen is to air pollution.
 Upon exposure to air pollution, the photobiont may use metabolic energy for repair of its cellular structures that would otherwise be used for maintenance of its photosynthetic activity, therefore leaving less metabolic energy available for the mycobiont.
 The alteration of the balance between the photobiont and mycobiont can lead to the breakdown of the symbiotic association.
 Therefore, lichen decline may result not only from the accumulation of toxic substances, but also from altered nutrient supplies that favor one symbiont over the other.

 This interaction between lichens and air pollution has been used as a means of monitoring air quality since 1859, with more systematic methods developed by William Nylander in 1866.

 Human use

 Food

 Lichens are eaten by many different cultures across the world.
 Although some lichens are only eaten in times of famine, others are a staple food or even a delicacy.
 Two obstacles are often encountered when eating lichens: lichen polysaccharides are generally indigestible to humans, and lichens usually contain mildly toxic secondary compounds that should be removed before eating.
 Very few lichens are poisonous, but those high in vulpinic acid or usnic acid are toxic.
 Most poisonous lichens are yellow.

 In the past, Iceland moss (Cetraria islandica) was an important source of food for humans in northern Europe, and was cooked as a bread, porridge, pudding, soup, or salad.
+It is also fed to cattle, pigs and ponies.
 Bryoria fremontii (edible horsehair lichen) was an important food in parts of North America, where it was usually pitcooked.
 Northern peoples in North America and Siberia traditionally eat the partially digested reindeer lichen (Cladina spp.) after they remove it from the rumen of caribou or reindeer that have been killed.
 Rock tripe (Umbilicaria spp. and Lasalia spp.) is a lichen that has frequently been used as an emergency food in North America, and one species, Umbilicaria esculenta, (iwatake in Japanese) is used in a variety of traditional Korean and Japanese foods.